ropensci-archive/bomrang/README.md

   - `get_historical_weather()`, which retrieves historical daily observations for a given station; and

-  - `get_subdaily_weather()`, which retrieves historical data for a given station at hourly or smaller time-step intervals.

 A second group of functions retrieve information pertaining to satellite and radar imagery,

   - `get_available_imagery()`;